-Kim Kaluba explains why good customer data management starts with trusted, comprehensive data quality.
+Kim Kaluba explains why good customer data management starts with trusted data quality.

 Tag: customer data

 Eidtor's note: Andrew Fowkes, Head of Retail Centre of Excellence at SAS UK & Ireland, explores the factors driving some retailers to excel and others to fail in a complex environment A stark polarisation is now emerging between winners and losers on the high street.
 Companies that have focused on

 Marketers today use varying adaptations of the customer journey to describe a circular, looped decision pathway with four distinct phases.
 Mapping the right data to specific stages of the customer journey is all about getting to know your customers and developing initiatives to put that knowledge into action.
 Applying analytical

 .@philsimon chimes in with trust- and privacy-related recommendations

 .@philsimon says that, once again, there's quite a bit to learn from Amazon.